THE 2021 – 2022 SCHOOL YEAR IS FULL

 Designed as a practical extension to the First Year program, this optional second year of study allows students to interact more closely with teachers and fellow students in classes geared towards a discussion-based format.
 Second year students are given greater opportunity to explore the Bible in a deeper and more concentrated setting.

-Through a variety of means listed below, student get the chance to practice what they have learned in the First Year program.
+Through a variety of means listed below, students get the chance to practice what they have learned in the First Year program.

 - Leadership among the student body

 - Involvement in outdoor activities including climbing, camping, canoeing, hiking and more

 The second year classes allow students to examine the Bible in a more “in depth” way, probing subjects that may have only been surveyed in the First Year program.
 Due to the smaller class size, discussions are easily facilitated, allowing students to interact more closely with teachers and peers.
 Monday-Thursday students attend morning lectures and spend their evenings doing homework, having fellowship with one another, or spending time with staff.

 Three out of five weekday afternoons are devoted to serving staff and students through maintenance, housekeeping, office assistance, or cooking.
 Second years also serve as resident assistants in the dorms to encourage and mentor first year students in their relationships with Christ and with others.
 They may also have the opportunity to develop leadership skills by leading a group of first year students in a weekly outreach into the community.

 Along with spending time in the classroom, second years will participate in outdoor activities organized by the staff for the sake of building relationships among the class while also giving an opportunity for students to observe how they respond to situations that may not necessarily be familiar territory for them.
 The Lord intends for us to acknowledge our need of Him as well as His availability and sufficiency to meet that need.
 This is the primary truth we seek to communicate through our outdoor activities in the second year program.